brentvollebregt/nitratine.net/_posts/2017-12-15-python-keylogger.md

 ### "Shift + Right Click" action it only gives an option for Power Shell
 Powershell is fine, don't worry, it does the same stuff and more.
 Use it.

+*Please leave questions and comments related to the video on YouTube as they will be replied to faster there*